 5) Use R&B Runs to Create Your Own Style

 The most popular artists at present are those who are capable of singing great R&B runs.
 The reason for this is that if you can sing runs, you are definitely capable of uniquely singing with much freedom.
 Moreover, you can develop your own unique style if you can sing with great freedom.
-If you complement these great runs with deep emotion, you will surely be a sure hit as an R&B singer.
+If you compliment these great runs with deep emotion, you will surely be a sure hit as an R&B singer.

 6) Learn to Sing with Correct Trills